Information for families with children in Year 10

 How will you keep my child safe?

-- Half the number of students will be in each classroom
+- Less than half the number of students will be in each classroom

 - Desks/workstations will be moved apart